 Respiratory devices and procedures (eg, endotracheal tube placement—see Ventilator-Associated Pneumonia Ventilator-Associated Pneumonia Ventilator-associated pneumonia (VAP) develops at least 48 hours after endotracheal intubation.
 The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant... read more )

 Gastric contents cause damage mainly due to gastric acid, although food and other ingested material (eg, activated charcoal as in treatment of overdose) are injurious in quantity.
 Gastric acid causes a chemical burn of the airways and lungs, leading to rapid bronchoconstriction, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
 Patients may have dyspnea or respiratory failure if atelectasis is extensive.
 They may also develop pneumonia.
-Atelectasis is usually... read more , edema, and alveolar hemorrhage.
-This syndrome may resolve spontaneously, usually within a few days, or may progress to acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more .
-Bacterial superinfection occurs in about 25%.
+Atelectasis is usually... read more , and edema.
+This syndrome may resolve spontaneously, usually within a few days, or may progress to acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more .
+Bacterial superinfection occurs in about 25% of patients.

 Healthy people commonly aspirate small amounts of oral secretions, but normal defense mechanisms usually clear the inoculum without sequelae.
 Aspiration of larger amounts, or aspiration in a patient with impaired pulmonary defenses, often causes pneumonia and/or a lung abscess Lung Abscess Lung abscess is a necrotizing lung infection characterized by a pus-filled cavitary lesion.
 It is most commonly caused by aspiration of oral secretions by patients who have impaired consciousness... read more .
 Older patients tend to aspirate because of conditions associated with aging that alter consciousness (eg, sedative use) and other disorders (eg, neurologic disorders, swallowing disorders).
-Empyema (see Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
-They have multiple causes and usually are classified as transudates or exudates.
-Detection is by physical examination and... read more ) also occasionally complicates aspiration.
+Empyema (see Pleural Effusion Etiology ) also occasionally complicates aspiration.

 Symptoms and signs include

-Chemical pneumonitis caused by gastric contents causes acute dyspnea with cough that is sometimes productive of pink frothy sputum, tachypnea, tachycardia, fever, diffuse crackles, and wheezing.
+Chemical pneumonitis caused by gastric contents causes acute dyspnea with cough that is sometimes productive of pink frothy sputum, tachypnea, tachycardia, fever, diffuse or localized crackles, and wheezing.
 When oil or petroleum jelly is aspirated, pneumonitis may be asymptomatic and detected incidentally on chest x-ray or may manifest with low-grade fever, gradual weight loss, and crackles.
+Aspiration pneumonia can have a variable onset, and in cases caused by anaerobes, the evolution can be subacute.

 Signs of ongoing aspiration may include frequent throat clearing or a wet-sounding cough after eating.
 Sometimes no signs are present, and ongoing aspiration is only diagnosed via modified barium esophagography done to rule out an underlying swallowing disorder.

-Treatment is supportive, often involving supplemental oxygen and mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more .
-Antibiotics (a beta-lactam/beta-lactamase inhibitor or clindamycin) often are given to patients with witnessed or known gastric aspiration because of the difficulty in excluding bacterial infection as a contributing or primary factor; however, if patients improve rapidly, antibiotics can be stopped.
-Patients with apparently mild cases can also be observed without initiating antibiotics.
+Treatment of aspiration pneumonitis is supportive, often involving supplemental oxygen and mechanical ventilation Overview of Mechanical Ventilation Mechanical ventilation can be Noninvasive, involving various types of face masks Invasive, involving endotracheal intubation Selection and use of appropriate techniques require an understanding... read more .
+Antibiotics are often are given to patients with witnessed or known gastric aspiration; however, studies have not supported this practice.
+A preferred approach is close observation with antibiotics being prescribed if the clinical course suggests subsequent bacterial superinfection.
+Early empiric antibiotics can also be stopped if patients improve rapidly.

 Toxic substances that may cause lipoid pneumonia should be avoided.
-Anecdotal reports suggest systemic corticosteroids may be beneficial in patients with oil or petroleum jelly aspiration.
+Anecdotal reports suggest systemic corticosteroids may be beneficial in patients with oil or petroleum jelly aspiration with significant disease.

-For aspiration pneumonia, a beta-lactam/beta-lactamase inhibitor is recommended, with clindamycin being reserved for penicillin allergic patients (1 Treatment reference Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, usually gastric contents, into the lungs.
-Chemical pneumonitis, bacterial pneumonia, or airway obstruction... read more ).
-If aspiration occurs in the hospital setting, a carbapenem or piperacillin/tazobactam can be used; drugs effective against methicillin-resistant Staphylococcus aureus are added if risk factors for that pathogen are present.
-Duration of treatment is usually 1 to 2 weeks.
+For aspiration pneumonia, a beta-lactam/beta-lactamase inhibitor is recommended; moxifloxacin or clindamycin is reserved for use in patients who are allergic to penicillin (1 Treatment references Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, most commonly large volumes of upper airway secretions or gastric contents, into the lungs.
+Chemical... read more ).
+If aspiration occurs in the hospital setting, a carbapenem or piperacillin/tazobactam can be used; medications effective against MRSA are added if risk factors for that pathogen are present.
+Duration of treatment is usually 1 week (2 Treatment references Aspiration pneumonitis and pneumonia are caused by inhaling toxic and/or irritant substances, most commonly large volumes of upper airway secretions or gastric contents, into the lungs.
+Chemical... read more ).

 1. Metlay JP, Waterer GW, Long AC, et al: Diagnosis and Treatment of Adults with Community-acquired Pneumonia.
 An Official Clinical Practice Guideline of the American Thoracic Society and Infectious Diseases Society of America.
 Am J Respir Crit Care Med 200(7): e45–e67, 2019. https://doi.org/10.1164/rccm.201908-1581ST